truvhq/quickstart/python/README.md

 Once you have entered your credentials and moved to the next screen, you have succesfully done your first verification.

-The API call will be executed and the data will be loaded into the fields of the form.
+The API call will be executed and the data will be loaded into the fields on the form.

 ## No verification

-Now click `Add employer` button, search for a company, eg `Facebook` and select any provider.
+Now click the `Add employer` button, search for a company, eg `Facebook` and select any provider.

 Click exit icon at the top right of the widget and you'll see the empty form.